A mobile-first online booking experience tailored for convenience and ease of use

 Empathy map

-Taking the findings from my research, I placed them in sections what the persona thinks, hears, says, and does.
-This was used to gain insights and identify user needs.
+Based on my research findings, I organized them into sections representing what the persona thinks, hears, says, and does.
+This approach helped to gain insights and identify user needs.

 3. Ideate